Appropriate design storage rack systems greatly affect the operability of your warehouse.

 Poor storage rack and warehouse design can lead to reduced efficiency, increased risk of accidents, and potential financial losses.

 With a poorly designed layout, your labor force could spend unnecessary time traveling to pick/load spots.
 With improperly designed racks, you could experience damage that shuts down operations, or even accidents and injuries.
+Getting your pallet rack design right from the start prevents costly mistakes and ensures your system meets both safety and capacity requirements.

 This article serves as a comprehensive guide to designing storage racks that optimize space, ensure safety, and improve overall functionality.